-Teach children how to write a simple recount with this KS1 text types resource pack.
-The resources are based on two model texts recounting a class trip and a visiting theatre company, showing WAGOLL (what a good one looks like).
-A planning sheet for pupils to write their own recounts is included to support them to write about real events.
+Teach children how to write a simple recount with these examples of recounts KS1 resources.
+The resources in this KS1 text types resource pack are based on two model texts recounting a class trip and a visiting theatre company, showing WAGOLL (what a good one looks like).

 This resource includes: